na-na-hi/renget/archive/crustcrunchJB.md

 ## %#f590d5%Changelog%%
+- 02/07/24
+	- Updated the Notes for the AO3 prompts.
+- 01/26/24
+	- Added the schizo and less-schizo edit AO3 prompts.
 - 12/29/23
 	- Moved older prompts to [Old Claude Jailbreaks.](https://rentry.co/crustcrunchJB_old)
 	- Removed 'Card Edits' section as I deemed it unnecessary.